 We do eventually delve into Ai’s story of how she became Hell Girl near the end of the series.
 It’s an interesting and tragic story that weaves itself quite well with the stories of Hajime and Tsugumi.

-Art: The art is very stylized and works very well with the tone.
+Art and Animation: The art is very stylized and works very well with the tone.
 The visuals during the revenge parts can be very creepy and creative.
 I especially like Ai’s character design.
 It is crisp and creepy without trying to go into the area of grotesque, which I applaud them for.

 Studio Deen has several terribly animated episodes with some really odd art sometimes, but I actually think this is one of their better series.
 While they do get away with several instances of recycled shots, mostly in the preparation of Ai to ferry a soul to hell, there aren’t too many episodes that I would call bad in the area of animation.